 The Linton Greenway will be an active travel route to make it easier for walkers, cyclists and horse riders to travel from Linton into Cambridge.
 It is one of twelve Greater Cambridge Greenways.
 These will make it easier both to travel in a pleasant and sustainable way into and out of Cambridge and to enjoy our countryside for leisure purposes.
 They will also help to make local journeys such as school and nursery runs safer and easier.
 In some cases these are new routes, or routes with new sections, whilst others will be based on existing paths.An off-road route for cyclists, pedestrians and equestrians - is proposed to connect Linton to Cambridge.

 - Green active travel into and out of Cambridge for walkers, cyclists and horse-riders.

 - Easy and safe travel to workplaces, local schools and colleges, shops and transport hubs.

 - Links to the Cambridge Biomedical Campus, the Sawston and Melbourn Greenways and the Chisholm Trail.

-- Widening existing footways and verges to provide a path for cyclists, pedestrians and horse riders (where feasible), separated from the carriageway.
+- Wider existing footways and verges to provide a path for cyclists, pedestrians and horse riders (where feasible), separated from the carriageway.

-- Improving footbridge and underpass on A11, including adding ramps and stud lights
+- Improved footbridge and underpass on A11, including adding ramps and stud lights.

 The Linton Greenway proposals were put forward as part of the Cambridge South East Transport consultation.